nic-dgl104-winter-2024/pattern-library/patterns/contributing.md

 ### ISSUE: Add React Native implementation for Singleton pattern #8

+React Native is a framework created by Facebook that empowers developers to construct mobile apps using JavaScript and React.
+It facilitates the development of cross-platform mobile applications compatible with both iOS and Android platforms, utilizing a unified codebase.
+By rendering native user interface components, React Native ensures that the resulting applications exhibit the appearance and behavior of native apps, while enabling code sharing across platforms.
+This approach simplifies development, enhances performance, and promotes code maintainability.

+Now, let's discuss how to use a Singleton pattern in a React Native application:

+- Create the Singleton Class: Define your Singleton class, which will manage shared state or provide access to a shared resource.
+This class should have a static instance property to hold the single instance of the class.

+- Implement the Singleton Logic: Within the Singleton class constructor, check if an instance already exists.
+If it does, return the existing instance; otherwise, create a new instance and store it in the static instance property.

+- Use the Singleton in React Native Components: In your React Native components, you can access the Singleton instance using its static getter method (Singleton.instance).
+You can then use this instance to access shared state or perform operations provided by the Singleton.

+- Update and Retrieve Singleton State: React Native components can interact with the Singleton instance by calling its methods to update or retrieve its state.
+This allows components to share data and communicate with each other through the Singleton.

 # React Native Singleton Pattern Implementation

 This implementation of the Singleton pattern in React Native provides a structured approach to manage shared state across multiple components within a React Native application.